kochetkov-ma/allure-server/README.md

 > :warning: **Generated Reports, and their History are grouping by `path` key.
 This key means something like `project` or `job` or `branch`.
 The latest report with the same `path` will be active**: It is not a real path - it's a logical path.
 The same situation with `path` column in GUI!

 ### Access to generated reports

-After generating you can access the report by`http://localhost:8080/allure/reports/master/666/index.html`
+After generating you can access the latest report by `http://localhost:8080/allure/reports/master/666/index.html`

 You may get all reports
 ```shell